isomerpages/moe-bukittimahpri/_school-info/Our Vision, Mission and Motto.md

 <strong>STRIVE FOR THE BEST</strong>

 <h2>Our Vision</h2><br>
-An Adaptive Learner, Empathetic Leader and Future-Ready Citizen
+Adaptive Learner, Empathetic Leader and Future-Ready Citizen

 <h2>Our Mission</h2> <br>